 The first phase of the treatment involves the application of an exfoliating cream.
 Then a photosensitising cream is applied to the areas to be treated.
 During the second and longest phase, the skin is covered while the photosensitising cream penetrates the layers of the skin.
 This takes between 3 and 5 hours, and the patient must remain in a dimly lit room.
 This is called the incubation period.

 The final step is the actual light treatment, where the target tissue is exposed to the concentrated blue light, or Crystalite, which activates the photosensitising medication.
 This stage lasts up to 17 minutes.
 This is not painful, but there can be a ‘burning’ sensation that might be uncomfortable.
-The burning sensation from this Cosmetic Surgery process in Brisbane sensation lasts only a few minutes for most patients.
+The burning sensation from this cosmetic surgery process sensation lasts only a few minutes for most patients.
 All areas of skin not being treated will be covered for protection.